DryLabRebel/twinSimulator/README.md

 - `age1` - the age of twin 1
 - `age2` - the age of twin 2 (which is necessarily the same as twin1)
 - `zyg` - the zygosity of each twin pair
+- `FID` - a randomly generated, unique six digit ID for each row (family)

 Zygosity: